papiodesu/leptos_book/src/view/03_components.md

 }
 ```

-There’s just one problem: 「progress」 is not defined.
+There’s just one problem: "progress" is not defined.
 Where should it come from?
 When we were defining everything manually, we just used the local variable names.
 Now we need some way to pass an argument into the component.